 If that doesn’t sound like your cup of tea, then head back to the Jewish Quarter and let the night begin!
 The twisting narrow alleys and small streets are atmospheric and usually full of life.
 The amazing Gozsdu Courtyard is just one such place where you’ll definitely get an idea of how trendy Budapest can be.
 Lots of different bars and restaurants are tucked away among these courtyards which are connected to each other by small alleys hidden among the buildings.
 If you’re starving after your busy day, then Langos is the meal for you.
 Unrefined though it might be, the heavy meal of deep-fried dough, sour cream and cottage cheese is deliciously tasty.
 But be warned, you’ll most likely be able to eat just one of them.
 While Hungarian cuisine can be quite heavy, it is often very flavorsome and not to be missed

-In this lively part of the town, you’ll find a number of great ‘ruin bars’ which are a peculiar characteristic of the city.
-Run down old buildings house these distinctive and atmospheric bars and with their bizarre decorations and strange set up, they definitely will make for a fun and unique night out!
+In this lively part of the town, you’ll find a number of great ‘ruin bars’ which even those of us who don’t drink alcohol can enjoy.
+Rundown old buildings house these distinctive and atmospheric bars and with their bizarre decorations and strange set up, they definitely will make for a fun and unique night out!
 The most famous out of all of them is Szimpla Kert which was the first one that was created.
 Regularly voted one of the best bars in the world, it is a must-see in Budapest.

 Phew!
 While it may sound like a lot, Budapest’s small and compact size actually does make all of this doable in just ONE day!
 With the perfect blend of history, culture, relaxation and booming nightlife; you will definitely have an unforgettable time in Budapest.
 Who knows?
 Maybe you’ll even want to come back for a longer stay next time!